 Cobalt, Ontario, Canada is a historic town credited with the emergence of the Canadian mining industry over one hundred years ago.
-Our new home at 50 Silver Street, Cobalt, ON is actually located on the main floor of the old Coniagas Mine head frame #4 in the heart of downtown Cobalt.
-In the picture to the right, the famous Fraser Hotel is across the side street.
+Our new home at 50 Silver Street, Cobalt, ON pictured on the right, is actually located on the main floor of the old Coniagas Mine head frame #4 in the heart of downtown Cobalt.
+The famous Fraser Hotel is across the side street.
 157 km (two hours driving) north of North Bay or 540 km (six hours driving) north of Toronto, Ontario Canada.

 We are still more than an hour south of the 49th parallel that divides most of the United States and Canada.

 Does this affect my shipping rates?